a972celia/a972celia.github.io/_posts/2019-06-01-tune-random-forest.md

 <p><b>c.oob_score :</b></p>
 <p>This is a random forest cross validation method.It is very similar to leave out validation technique, however, this is so much faster.
 This method simply tags every observation used in different trees.
 And then it finds out a maximum vote score for every observation based on only tree which did not use this particular observation to train itself. </p>

-<p>Here is a single example of using these parameters in one single function</p>
+<p>Here is a single example of using these parameters in one single function :</p>
 <pre><code>model = RandomForestRegressor(n_estimator = 100, oob_score = TRUE, n_jobs = -1,random_state =50,max_features = "auto", min_samples_leaf = 50)
 </code></pre>
 <pre><code>model.fit(X,y)</code></pre>